matlapo/gocaml.js/README.md

 # Gocaml.js
-A GoLite compiler written in OCaml (ewww C)
+A GoLite compiler written in OCaml

 The best compiler of the history of compilers, maybe ever.
-Started as an academic project in a compiler design course taught at McGill University.
+Started as an academic project in a graduate compiler design course (COMP 520) taught at McGill University.

 # Setup
 ## Tools